Neem powder & Neem Oil have been used since centuries in India for dogs. Find out what benefits neem oil & powder can offer to your dog.

 Point 4 - So, why did I suggest to use neem oil without diluting it?
 It will help prevent any itchiness or infections on the skin since you are using it neat, not diluting it.
 This is how I use on my new rescues - who always come with bad, itchy, smelly skin!!
 I have also used it for one my rescues who had horrible mange and used it neat.
 Wonderful results and healed completely.

-You can also add a drop of neem oil to your dog's shampoo and massage the lather for few minutes till neem oil is absorbed into the coat fully.
-Rinse, towel dry and let sun dry.
+You can also add a drop of neem oil to your dog's shampoo and massage the lather for few minutes till neem oil is fully absorbed into the coat.
+Rinse, towel dry and let sun dry - take the dog out for a walk always in the sun after a bath.

 As a side note, neem oil aroma has been often described as 'rotten garlic' or 'rotten onions' or well, roasted coffee.
 Well, now you know!